neosaurrrus/blog-entries/17_to_22 React.md

 When the goToProfile method is run, we have asked it to `console.log(this)`, the `this` here is the component.
 But we can drill deeper:

 - `this.myInput` will return the reference
-- `this.myInput.value` will return the input for which the ref was placed.
+- `this.myInput.current` will return the input for which the ref was placed.
-- `this.myInput.value.value` will return the value of the input
+- `this.myInput.current.value` will return the value of the input

 As you can see there is quite a few layers involved here!
 It's a good idea to put this into a variable when we use to to go to that URL.